Lachei/CFDVulkan/README.md

 # CFDVulkan
 A cfd solver implemented with the VulkanAPI for GPU compute

+To get more information on special blocks and the GPU implementation see the `Documentation_Group_D.pdf`.
+More detailed explanations will come in the future...

 ## How to run the project

 The code supports 3 different ways to run the code